maxknerrich/maxknerrich/README.md

 ### :adult: About me
 I like to create things and be creative, thats why I am a Frontend Developer by day and an UI & Branddesigner at Night.
-Alwayse exploring new projects and improving my skills, currently mostly in JavaScript and WebTech.
+Always exploring new projects and improving my skills, currently mostly in JavaScript and WebTech.

 ### 📫 You can reach me under `maxknerrich at myta.media`